-Helen is our Development Manager, working with members to ensure they can continue to deliver their projects to create better lives for children and young people in Westminster.
-This may be through bringing them together to working more closely on projects across the borough, offering training and support around fundraising or introducing them to partner who can support them and share their vision.
+Helen took over as our CEO in September 2022, having been YWF’s Development Director since 2017.
+She leads the organisation and oversees the strategy and direction, to ensure we are best positioned to support children and young people in Westminster.
+This includes working closely with strategic partners in local authorities and at Westminster City Council.
 Helen has worked within the charity sector for the last 15 years supporting local charities and community projects find sustainability in the disability and health sector.
 Most recently she worked at Healthwatch CWL championing the voice of residents using health and social care services in Westminster.

 Matira is our Director of Strategy & Communications, working to grow Young Westminster’s reach and share information with our community through events, social media, press and regular e-newsletters.
 Matira joined us from the John Lewis Partnership Graduate Scheme, with experience managing a variety of teams and projects across retail and online.

 “The YPF network has a vital role to play in co-ordinating cross-sector collaboration to deliver the best opportunities for young Londoners.
 I hope we can celebrate the historic youth sector in Westminster and urge our wider community to get involved, whilst advocating for the needs of young people and youth organisations.”